Position: Associate Dean (Research and Innovation), School of Chemical and Physical Sciences, Victoria Univerity of Wellington.

 Field: Organometallic Chemistry and Carbon Nanotubes.

-Professor John Spencer is Head of the School of Chemical and Physical Sciences at Victoria University of Wellington.
-This involves a lot of administration, but as John is an inquisitive chemist, he makes sure that the paperwork doesn’t stop him from continuing with research.
+Professor John Spencer was Head of the School of Chemical and Physical Sciences at Victoria University of Wellington.
+This involved a lot of administration, but as John is an inquisitive chemist, he made sure that the paperwork didn’t stop him from continuing with research.

 Professor Spencer’s nanotube research